Using Regular Expressions

 - i - case-insensitive search

-- s - the dot includes all characters, including line breaks
+- s - dot matches all characters, including line breaks

 - g - global search or replacement